alindl/release_robbe/README.md

     - Worth the effort?
 Needs more data at duplicate detection
         - More data, slower time complexity because of data structure
 - Window sizes
+- Documentation
+- Search optimization
+- Search artists on spotify and add them